Sleep Tips for a Better You

 Turn off your laptops and phones 30 minutes before you climb in to bed as the blue light they emit tricks your body in to thinking it’s daylight.

 Try some relaxing yoga or meditation.
 Avoid having an argument with your other half over whose turn it is do to the washing up and prepare yourself for the next day so you can switch off in bed.

 These our are favourite sleep tips but there are many more things you can do to help get a good night’s sleep.
-If you are uncomfortable in bed, it may be time for a new mattress.
-The Tweak Customisable Mattress can be tailored to every sleepers’ needs.
+If you want to talk about your sleep, get in touch with us at [email protected] or call 0333 003 3352.